What Happens When I Hit?

 All of that just happened in less than a second.
 The helmet actually brought your head to a stop in about 6 milliseconds (thousandths a second).
 But if you had not had a helmet on, you would have stopped in less than 1 millisecond.
 Pavement is incredibly hard.

 Your brain inside your head is sloshing around, helmet or no helmet.
 With a helmet between head and pavement the force your brain is subjected to is not likely to reach the injury threshold.
 Without a helmet, it takes less than a three foot drop to injure your brain permanently.
 With a helmet, the energy spike is stretched out over that 6 milliseconds.
 Without a helmet it all goes to your brain in less than one millisecond.
-Now you can see how much sharper the energy spike is.
-If you graph it, you will see a smooth curve extending over 6ms for the helmet (on the left below), and a huge spike in the first ms for the bare head (right).
+In the two graphs below you can see how much sharper the energy spike is.
+On the left is the smooth curve extending over 6ms for the helmet but on the right is the huge spike in the first ms for the bare head.

 So you have crashed.
 Your helmet is shot.
 Trash it.
 Be glad.
 Nobody ever complains about the cost of the second helmet.